peteroupc/html3dutil/tutorials/glmath.md

 ## Quaternions <a id=Quaternions></a>

 A quaternion is a 4-element array that describes a
 3D rotation.
-It works like a vector in many cases.
-The first three elements (X, Y, and Z), represent an axis of rotation, and the fourth element is the W component.
 Functions dealing with quaternions begin with "quat".
-A quaternion is generated as follows:
+A quaternion's:

-* Set (X, Y, Z) to the axis of rotation (as a vector with a length of 1), multiplied by the sine of half the angle.
+* first three elements (X, Y, Z) describe a 3D point, where the direction from the origin (0, 0, 0) to that point is the _axis of rotation_, and the distance from the origin to that point is the sine of half the rotation angle.
-This results in the same axis of rotation as before, but with a length equal to the sine of half the angle.
-* Set W to the cosine of half the angle.
+* fourth element (W) is the cosine of half the rotation angle.

 ### Multiplying quaternions <a id=Multiplying_quaternions></a>